dmbarbour/glas/docs/GlasNamespaces.md

 ## Modules

-The basic module type is `Env -> Env`, albeit tagged for extensibility (see *Tags*).
+The proposed module type is `Env -> Env`, albeit tagged for extensibility (see *Tags*).
 An Env is naturally very extensible, but we must reserve a few space to resist conflict.
 Prefix '%' is reserved for the system and front-end compilers.

 A few reserved names deserve special attention: